 Just before his death, Lang had been able to design a new organ for King’s Chapel.
 It was developed with Ernest M. Skinner, “a friend of B. J. Lang,” and “the two had several consultations about the new instrument, and Mr. Skinner will carry out the wishes and suggestions by the former organist as faithfully as if Mr. Lang had been spared to supervise the work.”
 Skinner said that this instrument would be the only one in Boston to have an “orchestral oboe and English horn.”
 (Herald (July 24, 1909): 2, GB)

 Thus the main appointments of his career as an organist were:

 1864-1885 South Congregational Church-Dr. E. E. Hale

-B. J. at an unknown organ, but probably at his studio at 6 Newbury Street.
+B. J. at an unknown organ, but probably this is his third studio organ at 6 Newbury Street.
 A January 9, 1910 article mentions “its big pipe organ.”
-Collection of Amy DuBois.
 This is probably his third studio organ-Hook and Hastings Opus 2087, 2 manuals built in 1905.
 It resembles “Size No. 5” in the Hook and Hastings brochure c.
 1905.
-(Van Pelt, Hook List, p.223) In the 1871 brochure this instrument is listed having three stops on the bottom keyboard and four on the upper (Swell) keyboard.
+(Van Pelt, Hook List, 223) In the 1871 brochure, this instrument is listed as having three stops on the bottom keyboard and four on the upper (Swell) keyboard.
 There was one pedal stop and the price was $1,200.
-(Ibid, p.
-126) The difference is that the photo in the brochure has 14 display pipes while this photo has 24 pipes.
+(Ibid, 126) The difference is that the photo in the brochure has 14 display pipes while this photo has 24 pipes.
 The fate of this instrument is unknown.